APT i ataki ukierunkowane

 Through extensive analysis and as of this writing, we discovered over 200 victims, leading to a wider intelligence analysis of the groups’ goals, different operation groups, and tactics, techniques, and procedures (TTPs).
 Our study aimed at understanding the different phases and facets involved in this operation, shedding light on the motives and techniques used by Earth Preta to provide valuable insights and aid in the development of effective countermeasures.

 While not exhaustive of the entire study’s findings due to security and confidentiality concerns, we determined the following findings key to the entire research:

 - A hierarchical structure.
-Earth Preta has a centralised development unit that produces the implants and tools, and disseminates them to other operational groups responsible for penetration and implantation.
+Earth Preta has a centralized development unit that produces the implants and tools, and disseminates them to other operational groups responsible for penetration and implantation.
 This is evident in the Earth Preta group as it appears that multiple sub-operational groups use the same toolset with different techniques.

 - A change in targets.
 Towards the end of 2022, there were changes in how information was collected.
 The latest active targets were related to maritime, shipping, border control, and immigration agencies.
-Prior to this shift, most of the data collection efforts were aimed at academic institutions, ore and material refineries, specialised fabrication plants, financial institutions, and energy production and distribution.
+Prior to this shift, most of the data collection efforts were aimed at academic institutions, ore and material refineries, specialized fabrication plants, financial institutions, and energy production and distribution.

 These key findings can help intelligence communities and decision-makers in understanding Earth Preta’s capabilities, objectives, and impact on international security and intellectual property.
-With this entry, we hope to emphasise the importance of international cooperation in combating this significant threat.
+With this entry, we hope to emphasize the importance of international cooperation in combating this significant threat.